sang-park/LiftWithMe/README.md

 ## Product Goals and Priorities

-GymBuddy will allow users to do the following:
+LiftWithMe will allow users to do the following:

 - [ ] Create an account (MVP)
 - [ ] Log in / Log out, including as a Guest/Demo User (MVP)